Environmental justice and coal mining in Appalachia: Environmental impacts

-Coal surface mining has heavily altered the hydrological cycle and landscape of the Appalachia causing environmental degradation and contributing to ecosystem damages beyond repair.
-Surface coal mining in the Appalachian has contributed to the destruction of over 500 mountain tops.
-In addition, it has led to the clearance of over 1 million acres of forests and contributed to the degradation or permanent loss of over 12000 miles of streams crucial to the Appalachia watershed from 1985- 2001.
+Coal surface mining has heavily altered the hydrological cycle and landscape of Appalachia causing environmental degradation and contributing to ecosystem damages beyond repair.
+Surface coal mining in Appalachia has contributed to the destruction of over 500 mountain tops.
+In addition, it has led to the clearance of over 1 million acres of forests and contributed to the degradation or permanent loss of over 12000 miles of streams crucial to the Appalachian watershed from 1985- 2001.
 Mountaintop removal has caused the native Appalachian forests to shift into grasslands/shrubland ecosystems.
-Pericak et al. in their research noticed that this practice has, “lowered the local topographic complexity, lowered the average slope by nearly 10°, and created novel plateau-like landscapes.”
+Pericak et al. in their research noticed that this practice has, "lowered the local topographic complexity, lowered the average slope by nearly 10°, and created novel plateau-like landscapes."

 Increased salinity and metal contamination of the Appalachian streams have led to toxic effects of fish and bird species.
 Although there are actions taken to neutralize sulfuric acid in the waste created by mountaintop removal, other forms of mining drainage do occur.
-Pericak et. al. stated, “The net weathering reactions generate alkaline mine drainage which is characterized by elevated ion concentrations of sulfate (SO42-), calcium (Ca2+), magnesium (Mg2+), bicarbonate (HCO3-), and a suite of other elements including major aquatic pollutants like selenium (Se)”.
+Pericak et al. stated, "The net weathering reactions generate alkaline mine drainage which is characterized by elevated ion concentrations of sulfate (SO42-), calcium (Ca2+), magnesium (Mg2+), bicarbonate (HCO3-), and a suite of other elements including major aquatic pollutants like selenium (Se)".
 Mountaintop removal, or MTR, is a type of surface mining that has played a major role in negatively impacting the Appalachian environment.
 When MTR is used, it causes much of the contaminants from the process to be emptied into surrounding valleys which, oftentimes, make their way into nearby streams.
 These wastes are disposed in "valley fills" which have collapsed and produced heavy flash floods in Appalachia.
 The Environmental Protection Agency approximates that between 1985 and 2001, over 700 miles worth of streams in the Appalachians were covered by these "valley fills" due to mountaintop removal coal mining.

 The practice of mountaintop removal itself causes harm to the environment, however there are other hidden polluting factors within the process.
 One of these is the transportation of the coal to the plants that it will be refined in.
 Operation of large transportation vehicles use fossil fuels as a gas source which releases CO2 into the air.
 At the same time, the transportation of the coal further spreads the particulate matter from the mining process into nearby towns.
-Anejia et. al. found that, “...coal trucks frequently travel through communities located in steeply sided valleys, or hollows, where homes are situated very close to the narrow roads.
+Anejia et al. found that, "...coal trucks frequently travel through communities located in steeply sided valleys, or hollows, where homes are situated very close to the narrow roads.
 Some communities experience up to hundreds of truck trips a day.
-Coal trucks emit dust directly from their tires, bodies, and beds.”
+Coal trucks emit dust directly from their tires, bodies, and beds."